triton-inference-server/dali_backend/README.md

 ## Configuration auto-complete

-To simplify the process of deploying a model, Triton Server can infer parts of the configuration file from the model file itself.
+To simplify deploying a model, Triton Server can infer parts of the configuration file from the model file itself.
 In case of DALI backend, the information about the inputs, outputs and the max batch size can be specified in the pipeline definition and does not need to be repeated in the configuration file.
 Below you can see how to include the